dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 compiler force us to use combiner for sequential execution, although it's never called.
 That's why for sequential you can change combiner to `(a, b) => 0`, and it would work fine, but if you change it for parallel you will got 0 as result.

 ###### Parallel streams
+* You can add `parallel()` at any point before terminal operation.
+Stream doesn't care where it added, all it does is set flag to run in parallel.
+And streams are lazy-loading, they start execute only when they meet terminal operation.
+* So you can add many `parallel/sequential` - the type is decided by the last encountered
+* You can call `isParallel` to check if stream is parallel or not
+* `Collection` interface has method `parallelStream` that return parallel stream, but you can turn it into sequential
+* `List.of(1,2,3).parallelStream().sequential().isParallel()` would return false
+* under-the-hood parallel stream using `Spliterator` to split source into multiple chunks
+* under-the-hood for stateful operation - state would be supported, yet form some operation like `dropWhile/takeWhile/limit/skip` - faster to use sequential stream
+* thread safely ensured even for non-thread-safe data structures:
+  * when you call `collect` - you can use ArrayList/HashMap which are not thread safe
+  * during parallel execution it creates new list/map for each execution and ensure that only 1 thread access such single data structure
-By default, for `parallelStream` terminate operator - `forEach` show values in undetermined order, cause we can’t control in which order they were executed.
+* there is a method `groupingByConcurrent` which use `ConcurrentMap` By default, for `parallelStream` terminate operator - `forEach` show values in undetermined order, cause we can’t control in which order they were executed.
 If we want to get initial order we can use `forEachOrdered`.
 ```java
 import java.util.*;